-Local that Works spotlights innovative and replicable content, engagement and revenue initiatives at public radio and TV stations, and nonprofit news organizations in the U.S. LTW includes an annual contest and a database (below).
+Local that Works spotlights innovative and replicable content, engagement and revenue initiatives at public radio and TV stations and nonprofit and digital news organizations in the U.S. LTW includes an annual contest and a database (below).
 LTW produces webinars that offer insights into projects and organizations that are reshaping local civic journalism.

-Tips on using the database: If viewing this on a computer, all projects are listed in the left column.
+Other tips on using the database: If viewing this on a computer, all projects are listed in the left column.
 Click on a project name and its longer profile will appear in the right column.
 If viewing on mobile, clicking on a project name will load the full listing on your screen.

-You can filter your results by selecting a tag or multiple tags in the categories drop down menu and clicking on search.
-If you want to change, broaden or narrow the results, make sure to uncheck categories for subsequent searches.
+Filter your results by selecting a tag or multiple tags in the categories drop down menu and clicking on search.
+IMPORTANT: Make sure to deselect your checked categories for subsequent searches.

 23 results found.

 KPBS launched the “Explore” program in 2012 as an experiment to grow the station’s library of local programs while cultivating new, young and diverse talent.
 Every two years, KPBS opens a community-wide call for content ideas and offers seed funding to create local TV shows, web series and podcasts.
 The producers retain ownership of their project and are responsible for raising the extra funds needed to stay afloat.
 The program has spawned four podcasts and more than a dozen TV and web series.